LisaHopcroft/organisationRAP/inst/docs/slide-examples.md

     - Make collaboration easy
     - Automate tasks with code where possible
     - Use coders' best practice
-- [Our manifesto](https://docs.opensafely.org/open-data-manifesto/) is a good start for understanding open science
+- Our [manifesto](https://docs.opensafely.org/open-data-manifesto/) is a good start for understanding how to do open science

 ---